franticOreo/egi_cal/README.md

 ###### Creates Google Doc Invoices for my business, Eli's Garden Improvements

 #### Overview
-These scripts reads past calendar entries, matches the customers information to a SQL database (SQLite3) for invoice input.
+This project reads past calendar entries, parses and matches the customers information to a SQL database (SQLite3) to gather invoice input.
 The Google Doc's API is used to create the invoice.

 #### Usage